 Some states may have additional requirements.
 For example, the New York State Education Department stipulates that in order to be a French teacher for grades 7-12, you must pass a specialty test in French (www.nysed.gov).
 The New Jersey Department of Education requires you to pass written and oral tests to prove your proficiency in French (www.nj.gov).

 What Are My Job Prospects?

 As a French teacher, you may teach in public or private schools.
 You may have opportunities to teach students in different grade levels or offer one-on-one classes.
-The U.S. Bureau of Labor Statistics (BLS) reported a 12% job growth for kindergarten elementary school teachers, 12% growth for middle school teachers, and a 6% growth for secondary school teachers between 2012 to 2022 (www.bls.gov).
-Foreign language interpreters and translators can expect a 46% growth and can head into teaching if they choose (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported a 12% job growth for elementary and middle school teachers and a 6% growth for secondary school teachers between 2012 to 2022 (www.bls.gov).
 According to the BLS, jobs were expected to be best in districts where teachers were reaching retirement age and in low income areas where funding from the government may have increased.